Beyond Brontës: The Mayor’s Screen Diversity Programme

 Grace Keenan, Programme Co-ordinator

-Grace works with Abigail and Bea to help develop and deliver Beyond Brontës: The Mayor's Screen Diversity Programme which aims to instil in its participants the confidence and skillset to enter into screen industries employment.
+Grace works with Karen and Bea to help develop and deliver Beyond Brontës: A Screen Diversity Programme, which aims to instil in its participants the confidence and skillset to enter into screen industries employment.
 She also works with The Unit - a Channel 4 and Bradford Council funded, open-access production and filmmaking hub for both new entrants and experienced filmmakers in the Bradford district.
 In both capacities, Grace's interests lie in carving pathways to employment in the creative industries for underrepresented communities, and combining her love of film with improving the accessibility of the arts for all.